-Outstanding capital commitments (investments) at 31 March 2021 were 266m (£193m) compared to US 187m (£150m) at 31 March 2020.
-The figure for March 2021 includes £110m committed to the LCIV Renewable Infrastructure fund in year with no calls yet made.
+Outstanding capital commitments (investments) at 31 March 2022 were \$297m (£226m) compared to US \$266m (£193m) at 31 March 2021.
+The figure for March 2022 includes the balance of £110m committed to the LCIV Renewable Infrastructure fund in March 2021 and \$112m or £85m committed to Private Debt funds as reported to Joint Pensions Committee 16 March 2022.
 These commitments relate to outstanding call payments due on unquoted limited partnership funds held in the infrastructure and private debt parts of the portfolio.
 The amounts 'called' by these funds are irregular in size and tend to occur quarterly from the date of each original commitment, until the funds are fully subscribed.